 Mama talks about how Nonna constructed dress patterns and how all the women in the family learnt to sew, knit and crochet.
-This has bonded them together as they continue to share skills amongst each other as well as to the new generations.
+This has bonded them as they continue to share skills with each other and to the new generations.